serverlessworkflow/specification/specification.md

 to reference one or more defined `produced` events in the workflow [events definitions](#Event-Definition).
 For each of the produced events you can select what parts of state data to be the event payload.

-Transitions can trigger compensation via their `compensateBefore` property.
+Transitions can trigger compensation via their `compensate` property.
 See the [Workflow Compensation](#Workflow-Compensation) section for more information.

 #### Restricting Transitions based on state output